Obsessive boat buying

 Later, when I removed 25 litres of water I learnt that this was not a good thing.
 Nor was it normal.
 The engine was original, a 1973 Sabb (no not Saab), Sabb are a Norwegian engineering company well known for their quality marine engines – think North Sea trawlers and lifeboats.
 The boat had a steel hull with a fibreglass or GRP top cabin over a wooden top, which I was assured was watertight.

 The boat was built at the canal Makkah of Braunston, by a man called Chris Barney; originally it had had a wooden top.
 The green, which I had found so alluring, was infact a GRP gel coat and definitely not a traditional narrowboat colour.
 What I now know is that the boats Chris Barney built between 1968-1976 have become quite sought after.
 Some referring to them as the ‘Morris Minor’ of the canal boat world.
 As I have taken her along the canal it has made me smile when people have asked if she is a ‘Barney boat’.
 Grand Union Carriers have two hire boats based on the original Chris Barney design.
 No-doubt with more mod-cons than my boat has.

 A good buy?

-I am sure anyone else would have run a mile, yet despite all of these warning signs, and after animated and excited discussion with Willy Nilly we both bizarrely agreed that it was a good buy, and I merrily went ahead and made an offer of £8,000, with the caveat that I would need to see the engine running first .
-The owner had had the boat for sale for sometime and agreed to my offer, and so with that the boat was mine.
-A mere 9 days after my foray into inland waterways I bizarrely owned a boat, with my anxiety-boat- buying sated I had undoubtedly broken the first two laws of purchasing a boat – that of buyer beware and get a survey!
+I am sure anyone else would have run a mile.
+After animated and excited discussion with Willy Nilly we both bizarrely agreed that it was a good buy.
+I merrily went ahead and offered £8,000, with the caveat that I would need to see the engine running first .
+The owner had had the boat for sale for sometime and agreed to my offer.
+And with that the boat was mine.
+A mere 9 days after my foray into inland waterways I bizarrely owned a boat.
+My anxiety-boat- buying sated I had undoubtedly broken the first two laws of purchasing a boat – that of buyer beware and get a survey!